KEBOAIBEK/JS-exercises/README.md

 ```

 Write a function that uses a loop to calculate the factorial of the given number and returns the result.

+## Exercise5: Find Prime Numbers
+Write a JavaScript function called findPrimeNumbers that takes a positive integer as a parameter and returns an array containing all the prime numbers up to that given number.

+A prime number is a number greater than 1 that is divisible only by 1 and itself.
+For example, 2, 3, 5, 7, 11, and 13 are prime numbers.

+Write a function that checks each number up to the given number and determines if it is prime.
+If a number is prime, it should be added to an array.
+Finally, the function should return the array of prime numbers.